AveryPratt/FUBAR/FUBAR.md

 I made it! -avery

 Can we build it?
-No! fuck this shit - Bob
+No! forget this stuff - Bob

 hmm , wonder what ill eat for dinner on December 12, 2016. -ted

 conorCarol and averyBob making a new feature and stuff and stuff

+NEW NEW NEW NEW NEW NEW NEW Feature